signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 Now I want to implement the resource in Kotlin, and I want it to actually do something.

-We are using jOOQ as our ORM and so the first thing I want to do is write a simple Dao.
+We are using jOOQ for object-relational mapping and so the first thing I want to do is write a simple Data Access Object (DAO).
-We already have dependency injection in our existing code using guice, and the jOOQ `DSLContext` is already available for injection.
+We already have dependency injection in our existing code using Guice, and the jOOQ `DSLContext` is already available for injection.
-We need to somehow get it into our Dao, and actually it turns our to be very easy:
+We need to somehow get it into our DAO, and actually it turns out to be very easy:

 ```kotlin
 class PersonDao @Inject constructor(private val dslContext: DSLContext) {